SiliconLabs/platform_applications/platform_spi_flash_bandwidth/ldma/README.md

 Apart from any issues of pin availability on a given radio board, this code should run as-is on any radio board for EFR32xG21 or any module that is based on EFR32xG21, such as BGM210L, BGM210P, MGM210L, and MGM210P.

 The code can also run on EFR32xG22, although this has not been tested.
-However, all module clocks — GPIO, LDMA, and USART2 (retargetio.enables the clock for whatever USART it is configured to use, which is USART0 in this case) — because xG22 does not have the on-demand module clock enable functionality that is present on xG21.
+However, all module clocks ï¿½ GPIO, LDMA, and USART2 (retargetio.enables the clock for whatever USART it is configured to use, which is USART0 in this case) ï¿½ because xG22 does not have the on-demand module clock enable functionality that is present on xG21.

 To change the target board, navigate to Project -> Properties -> C/C++ Build -> Board/Part/SDK.
 Start typing in the Boards